News & Events

-We specially sourced more whole flower hops from Australia and are one of two breweries (the other being Sierra Nevada) that go to such great lengths to source these gems.
-Some of the hops in our series are available in pellet form from US hop suppliers, but since using pellets in our beer is not what we do, we get them straight from the source.
+We specially source whole flower hops from Australia and are one of a small handful of breweries that go to such great lengths to aquire these gems.
+Some of the hops in our series are available in pellet form from US hop suppliers, but since using pellets in our beer is not what we do, we get them straight from the source in their natural state.

 Beers in this series include:

 Victoria’s Secret IPA (Victoria’s Secret hops from Victoria, Australia)

 Ella IPA (Ella hops from Australia)

 Aussie Blonde (With Summer hops from Australia)